-Debbie brings nearly 20 years of management, sales, marketing and training experience to Power Presentations.
+Debbie brings 25 years of sales, management, marketing and training experience to Power Presentations.

-She began her career at a Steelcase furniture dealership as a New Business Development Account Manager and quickly rose through the ranks to become General Manager of Services.
+She began her career in sales at a Steelcase furniture dealership as an Account Manager and quickly rose through the ranks to become General Manager of Services.
 During her eight-year tenure, Debbie launched new lines of business and increased remanufacturing sales by more than 600 percent.

-Next, Debbie transitioned to Diebold Nixdorf where she spent nearly 10 years calling on Fortune 500 clients.
-Debbie was recognized for record sales growth and earned a role as Certified Advisor for new sales associates, coaching solution development and product application.
-In this role, Debbie advanced her skills in relationship development, high profile communication and strategic planning.
+Next, Debbie transitioned to Diebold Nixdorf where she spent ten years selling to Fortune 500 clients.
+Debbie earned a role as Certified Advisor for new sales associates, coaching solution development and product application.
+In this role, Debbie advanced her skills in coaching, high profile communication and management.

-Debbie then moved into the highly competitive event rental industry, where she helped expand the company’s reach by first exceeding her sales goals and then, from an advanced position, developing sales training, productivity tools, and process improvements.
-In this capacity, Debbie honed her message that communication skills are key to any growth strategy.
+Debbie then moved into the highly competitive event rental industry.
+She helped expand the company’s reach by first achieving her sales goals and then, from an advanced position, developing sales training, productivity tools, and process improvements.
+In this capacity, Debbie honed her message that communication skills are vital to any growth strategy.
 To ensure her team stood out among the sea of competitors, she coached them to build a personal brand that reflected expertise, excellence, confidence and empathy.
 This helped to make the sales professionals themselves the unquestionable reason a client should say yes!

-Debbie received her Bachelor of Arts degree at the University of Akron, and resides in Cleveland, Ohio.
-When she has time for fun, she heads west to Park City, Utah to ski and work her way through all her favorite eateries on Main Street.
+Debbie resides in Cleveland, Ohio.
+When she has time for fun, she heads west to Park City, Utah, to ski and work her way through all her favorite eateries on Main Street.